Image Optimization

 Don’t use GIFs for big product images, as this file size is also huge, and there’s no way for you to reduce it.
 Use them for thumbnails and decorative images instead.

-6. Optimize Your Thumbnails
+1. Optimize Your Thumbnails

 It is common for e-commerce websites to use thumbnail images for their product category pages.
-Thumbnails let a site showcase image without taking too much space.
+Thumbnails let a site showcase an image without taking too much space.

-7. Use Image Sitemap
+1. Use Image Sitemap

 An image sitemap allows search engines to discover images that they wouldn’t otherwise find online.

-A sitemap also allows you to indicate images on your website that you want to search bots to crawl and index.
+A sitemap also allows you to indicate images on your website that you want to search for bots to crawl and index.

-8. Be Wary of Decorative Images
+1. Be Wary of Decorative Images

-Although decorative images can provide an aesthetic appeal on your site, they can also lead to bigger file sizes and a slow loading site.
+Although decorative images can provide an aesthetic appeal on your site, they can also lead to bigger file sizes and a slow-loading site.

-For images that have simple borders and patterns, turn them into GIFs, or PNG-8.
+For images that have simple borders and patterns, turn them into GIFs or PNG-8.
 You can still produce stunning images even with a few hundred bytes of size.

-9. Test Your Images
+1. Test Your Images

 Testing your images lets you convert more customers in the long run.